 It is one of those impossible notions to describe to anyone who has not had the realization yet that the spirit world is the “other”.
 It not only surrounds us– realities press upon us and we see only a mere fraction of things as we go about our daily lives– but it is us.

-I do not say this on a “we are the world or the universe” sort of level, because in a way that I am not talking about here we are all one and so forth.
+I do not say this on a “we are the world or the universe” sort of level because in a way, I am not talking about here-we-are-all-one and so forth.
 What I am speaking of is that the power of the spiritual worker, the connection that we have to the spirit world, is that “other”.